romm/formz/Documentation/03-Tutorial/Index.rst

 Data model
 ----------

 A form is no more than a data model.
-You should begin by creating the model containing all the logic, namely all the properties it is composed of, as well as the “*getters*” and “*setters*”.
+You should begin by creating the model containing all the logic, name all the properties it is composed of, as well as the “*getters*” and “*setters*”.

 You can find an example of a form model here: “:ref:`developerManual-php-model`”.